URA SUM and Difference

 Output

-Signal arrival directions returned as a non-negative real vector-column.
-The angle of the direction of arrival is the angle between the direction to the source and the antenna array axis.
-The units of the angle are degrees.
-The length of the vector is equal to the number of signals specified by the Number of signals parameters.
-If the peaks in the spectrum cannot be detected, the result returns NaN
+The arrival directions of the signals returned as a non-negative real column vector.
+The angle of the arrival direction is the angle between the direction of the source and the axis of the antenna array.
+The angle measurement units are degrees.
+The length of the vector is equal to the number of signals specified by the Number of signals parameter.
+If it is not possible to detect peaks in the spectrum, NaN

 Data types: Float16